Now, here, you see,

-Blueprints are instructions for building top down designs.
+Below, I explain the harsh reality of the biological evolution we came from and the spontaneous order in a free market that such an unsympathetic development dictates: blueprints are instructions for building top down designs and altering the instructions leads to disaster.
 This is our everyday ordering and commonsense preoccupation with myth and we have developed a natural disposition to find a pattern or a designer in things; however, it’s an illusion, even a false notion, or at least leads to a lot of superstition (by seeing patterns where there are none, i.e., the Null Hypothesis, explained eloquently here).
 Do crops perform better after the virgin is thrown into the volcano?
-We now know that appeasing the gods is a waste of human talent but we’ll be damned if the crops didn’t get better when we killed a few virgins.
+We now know that appeasing the gods in this manner is a waste of human talent but we’ll be damned if the crops didn’t get better when we killed a few virgins.
+This is not meant as a slight against devout, pious or religious believers, only to say, bless you all, for reading past this point.
 We also miss obvious patterns that are right before us as this Youtube clip will reveal.
 Human subjectivism is a very real and present setback which is why we have to take so much care to try and be objective with superior scientific-metaphysical explanations.
 DNA is the living instructions for bottom up design: its precursor was RNA, (Ribonucleic acid), the original form of life on earth.
 An exemplar of this human proclivity to see top-down blueprint is when we see in the bird flock, a pattern so mind-boggling that we think that some boss bird, like a symphony conductor, is leading the flock; until now: now we can build drone flocks (see, Army of None) and we see for ourselves that one-drone design, and adding more identical drones, leads to the exact same phenomena as we see in living flocks or even computer programs which design one-bird flight and if you add more and more of the same digital birds it becomes a flock ballet just like real life.

 What happens when true believers, subjectivists and ideologues are contradicted by reality?
 The Christians, Moslems, Marxists, Mormons and all the tribal manifestations of irrational collectivists, (Platonists), often just double-down, ignoring the empirical data; reality is optional.
 A false negative is failing to notice a pattern when there really is one like that, four seasons explains the earth spinning on its axis.
 Another pattern to baffle humanity for so long is a rat causing a pandemic which is actually a bacterium carried by a flea which killed rat and human alike (and cows, sheep and other domesticated animals).
 Natural-selection in evolution and spontaneous order in the unfettered market explain the human condition but stump the pedestrian; they long for God and the state to bring about cosmic righteousness.
 These explanations constantly cause confusion, and especially so to religious and political intellectuals who sincerely believe that facts are non-compulsary.
 A false positive is seeing God the designer when it does not exist or believing in the need for state intervention in the market when it is superfluous, even deleterious.